colinyjchung/darkdragons/content/graveyard.md

 ## Herein Lies the Fallen

-Here, laid to rest, the careless many, the rash, the unwise... those who met their maker upon a foolish... and most likely an entirely avoidable decision.
+Here, laid to rest, the careless many, the rash, the unwise... those who met their maker upon a foolish... and most likely?
+A wholly, entirely, _avoidable_ decision.

 <hr/>